Salvo-32/IoT-FirstIndividualAssignment/SecondAssignment/README.md

 1. As you can infer from the graphs above as the number of wireless nodes increases ```m3-1.saclay``` border router's power consumption increases.
 In particular, its first power consumption graph (m3-1.saclay) shows few peaks around 0.12 W with an average value of 0.11 W, conversely the second one shows much more peaks around 0.14 W and an average values of 0.12 W.
 2. Since during both experiments there were not running experiments on Saclay site, border router's wireless channel analysis shows an RSSI near -91 dBm without noise.
 This means transceiver were able to exchange data without external noise in that frequency band (channel 26).
 Nevertheless depending on the radio environment perturbations, you could measure worse RSSI values with relative noise, that will damage wireless links.
 3. As stated in the [Disadvantages of a multi-hop wireless network](./README.md#disadvantages-of-a-multi-hop-wireless-network) above, deploying multiple IoT-LAB M3 boards, surely implies a bigger amount of data available to be handled.
 It is absolutely clear looking at both the graphs of MQTTS/MQTT broker ```a8-2.saclay```, they show an harder power consumption activity that grows as the number of MQTTS message grows (second experiment)

+## Hands-on walkthrough
+Using the following [instruction file](./HandsOnWalkthrough.md), it is possible to run the assignment